-The Poetry Library can be reached step-free by taking the JCB Glass Lift, located on Blue Side of Royal Festival Hall, to Level 5.
+National Poetry Library can be reached step-free by taking the JCB Glass Lift, located on Blue Side of Royal Festival Hall, to Level 5.

 The library provides a free postal service of poetry on cassette and CD to people with sight problems throughout the UK.

-The Poetry Library also has a selection of popular modern poets and anthologies in Braille.
+National Poetry Library also has a selection of popular modern poets and anthologies in Braille.

 Tel: 020 7921 0664 or 020 7921 0943